20af02/MosaicFS/README.md

-# MosaicFS A Decentralized, Content-Addressable File System in Go
+# MosaicFS

-MosaicFS is a , open-source file storage system designed for the decentralized web.
-Built with Go, it prioritizes data integrity, scalability, and efficient handling of large files through content addressing and a custom peer-to-peer network.
+MosaicFS is a decentralized, content-addressable file system built in Go.
+It empowers you to securely store and share files across a peer-to-peer network without relying on central servers.

 # 1. Intro
-## Overview
-MosaicFS is a framework for building distributed storage solutions without the need for central servers.
-By combining content addressing with a custom-built peer-to-peer library, it offers a unique blend of reliability, efficiency, and customizability.

 ## Key Features
+* **Decentralized Storage:** Your files are distributed across multiple nodes, ensuring no single point of failure.

-- __Content Addressing__: Files are uniquely identified by their content (hash), ensuring data integrity and deduplication.
+* **Content Integrity:** Files are identified by their unique content (hash), guaranteeing they haven't been tampered with.

-- __Peer-to-Peer Architecture__: Files are distributed across a network of nodes, providing fault tolerance and scalability.

-- __Large File Streaming__: Efficiently handles massive files by splitting them into chunks and streaming them across the network.
+* **Efficient Large File Handling:** Splitting files into chunks enables fast, reliable transfers across the network.

-- __Custom P2P Network (TCP-based)__: A flexible and optimized peer-to-peer library designed for fast and reliable communication.

-- __CLI Interface (Cobra)__: Intuitive command-line interface for managing files (`store`, `get`, `list`, etc.).
-- __Dockerized Deployment__: Easily spin up nodes using Docker containers for quick setup and scalability.
+* **Customizable P2P Network:** Tailor the communication layer to your specific needs.
+* **Namespace Isolation:** Isolated data storage for enhanced privacy.

 ## Why Choose MosaicFS?

-MosaicFS is ideal for applications that require:
+MosaicFS is perfect for:

-- __Decentralized Storage__: Distribute your data across multiple nodes without relying on a central server.
-- __Namespace Isolation__: Store files in a specific namespace that is only accessible to your node, while still being replicated across the network.
-- __Content Integrity__: Ensure your files remain unchanged and verifiable through content addressing.
-- __Efficient Large File Handling__: Break down and distribute large files seamlessly across the network.
-- __Customizability__: Leverage the flexible peer-to-peer library to tailor communication protocols for your specific needs.
+* **Secure Data Sharing:** Collaborate on projects without worrying about data leaks.
+* **Building dApps:** Create decentralized applications with reliable, censorship-resistant storage.
+* **Archiving Content:** Preserve valuable information for the long term.

 # 2. Getting Started
 Prerequisites